daac-tools/find-simdoc/README.md

 The approach consists of three steps:

 1. Extract features from documents
-   - Set representation of character ngrams
+   - Set representation of character or word ngrams
-   - Set representation of word ngrams
+   - Tfidf-weighted vector representation of character or word ngrams
 2. Convert the features into binary sketches through locality sensitive hashing (LSH)
    - [1-bit minwise hashing](https://arxiv.org/abs/0910.3349) for the Jaccard similarity
    - [Simplified simhash](https://dl.acm.org/doi/10.1145/1242572.1242592) for the Cosine similarity
 3. Search for similar sketches in the Hamming space using a modified variant of the [sketch sorting approach](https://proceedings.mlr.press/v13/tabei10a.html)

-Note that the current version supports only set representations in Step 1.
-Supporting weighting approaches such as TF-IDF is the future work.

 #### 2.1 Jaccard space